- Explore Bangkok by night on a Midnight Food Tour

 Day 10: Free Day in Khanom

 Enjoy a free day in Khanom to relax or go exploring at your own pace.
-You can either spend the day lazing around on the sandy beaches and swimming in the ocean, or head a little further afield and go exploring.
+You can either spend the day lazing around on the sandy beaches and swimming in the ocean or head farther afield and explore.

-If you feel up to it, you can check out the nearby beaches, or head out to caves and waterfalls.
-You could also hire a taxi for the day and head up to Dat Fa Mountain, where you can enjoy amazing views over the countryside or out to Sikiet Waterfall National Park.
-Or, if you fancy something more active, rent kayaks and mountain bikes.
+If you feel up to it, you can check out the nearby beaches or head out to caves and waterfalls.
+You could also hire a taxi for the day and head up to Dat Fa Mountain, where you can enjoy amazing views over the countryside, or out to Sikiet Waterfall National Park.
+Alternatively, rent a kayak or mountain bike if you fancy something more active.

 Travel Distance: 50 miles (80 km)

-Day 12: Angthong Marine Park Snorkeling & Kayaking Tour
+Day 12: Angthong Marine Park Snorkel & Kayak Tour

-This morning, set off early and enjoy a day of adventure exploring the Angthong Marine Park.
-Made up of over 80 islands, this island archipelago is an over and underwater paradise, with uninhabited islands ringed by white sand beaches, and colorful coral reefs full of tropical fish and sea life.
+This morning, set off early and enjoy a day of adventure exploring Angthong Marine Park.
+Made up of over 80 islands, this island archipelago is an over and underwater paradise, with uninhabited islands ringed by white-sand beaches and colorful coral reefs full of tropical fish and sea life.

-Start off your tour by going snorkeling in the clear water of Koh Wao, before checking out several of the islands and climbing up to the lookout point where you can see the emerald lake.
-Stop for lunch, before making your way to a deserted island to swim and relax on the beach on Koh Pha Luay.
-Finish off your day with a short guided kayaking tour through the Marine Park, before heading back to the mainland.
+Start your tour by snorkeling in the clear water of Koh Wao before checking out several of the islands and climbing up to the lookout point where you can see the emerald lake.
+Stop for lunch before making your way to a deserted island to swim and relax on the beach on Koh Pha Luay.
+Finish off your day with a short guided kayaking tour through the Marine Park, then head back to the mainland.

 Day 13: Free Day on Koh Samui